dxaviud/dxaviud/README.md

 ## Some of my bigger repositories

 ### [anti-rona-lock-system](https://github.com/dxaviud/anti-rona-lock-system)
 This is a project I created with 4 four other students from my cohort.
 There is a hardware component to it which is in the possession of one of my teammates.
-It uses TensorFlow and OpenCV to analyze an image, detecting people's faces and whether they are wearing masks or not.
+It uses TensorFlow and OpenCV to analyze an image, detecting distances between people and whether they are wearing masks or not.

 ### [chess](https://github.com/dxaviud/chess)
 I created this while in high school.
 I have a few video demos of it on my website.
 The code is original (that's probably why it's not bug-free).
 It's also not organized (everything is in the src folder >_<), but I do plan on refactoring much of it in the near future.